Peter-SB/Go-Chat-App/README.md

 go broadcast.StartBroadcastListener()
 ```

 Here, `StartBroadcastListener` runs as a Goroutine and continuously listens for messages on the `broadcast` channel.
 When a message is received, it is sent to all connected WebSocket clients via their respective `Send` channels.
-This approach allows the program to handle multiple clients and messages simultaneously without blocking other tasks.
+This allows the program to handle multiple clients and messages simultaneously without blocking other tasks.

 ### **Session Authentication and CRFT Tokens**:

-As part of this I really enjoyed learning more about session and csrf tokens, and implementing them myself from scratch.
+As part of this I really enjoyed learning more about session and csrf tokens, and implement them myself from scratch.
 While JWT and OAuth are more modern standards, session tokens are still used a lot and learning about the security vulnerabilities introduced by those and how csrf tokens are secure against that was very interesting.

 **Explanation:**

 The core idea is that a session token is a way of identifying a user for a given period.
-This token is given to the user as a cookie when they log in and can be used to identify themselves when they make a request (such as connecting to the chat web socket or accessing their profile). benefits?
+This token is given to the user as a cookie when they log in and can be used to identify themselves when they make a request (such as connecting to the chat web socket or accessing their profile).

-However this can introduce a vulnerability called CSRF (cross sight request forgery).
+However this can introduce a vulnerability called CSRF (cross site request forgery).
 Because cookies are automatically sent with requests, a malicious website could redirect an unexpecting user to make a request without the users knowing.

 CSRF tokens protect against this by verifying the origin of the request.
 By sending a user a crsf token when they login, also as a cookie, cross-origin site policy only allowed authorised pages to access the crsf token and attach it as a customer header.

 CSRF tokens are not needed everywhere though.
-The users with session token cookies already are automatically connected to the websocket.
-The browser needs to know the username to connect however and so the session-check endpoint allows the browser to check the session token validity and get the username.
-This endpoint however wont bother checking the CSRF token however since its a GET endpoint and not performing any actions on behalf of the user.
+If you load the website and have previously logged in and already have a session token, you can be automatically connected to the websocket.
+However, the browser needs to know the username to connect.
+So the session-check endpoint allows the browser to check the session token validity and get the username.
+This endpoint however wont bother checking the CSRF token since its a GET endpoint and not performing any actions on behalf of the user.
 Generally CSRF tokens are only needed for state-changing operations.

 **Downsides:**